Auxiliary iterative schemes for the discrete operators on de Rham complex: Numerical experiments

-We use the first order of the first family of \Nedelec elements \cite{nedelec1980mixed} to discrete these problems and construct the auxiliary schemes.
-The node element space $ Q_h $ and the edge element space $ \vE_h $ are used to construct the auxiliary schemes of the Maxwell problems, while $ \vE_h $ and the face element space $ \vF_h $ are used for the grad-div problems.
+We use the first order of the first family of \Nedelec elements \cite{nedelec1980mixed} to discrete these problems and construct their auxiliary schemes.
+The node element space $ Q_h $ and the edge element space $ \vE_h $ are used to construct the auxiliary schemes for the Maxwell problems, while $ \vE_h $ and the face element space $ \vF_h $ are used for the grad-div problems.